qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

-(A full set of APIs for other mods to use haven't been fully implemented.
-It's being worked on.)
+A full set of APIs for other mods to use hasn't been fully implemented.
+It's being worked on.

+This mod will have a big name/package rearrangement in the 1.17 update.

 ### Mod Structure
 This mod (Fabric version)'s mod id is `immersive_portals`.
 It has 3 mods jar-in-jar.